NeVAE: A Deep Generative Model for Molecular Graphs: Experiments

+We would like to highlight that, in contrast to our model, GrammarVAE, CVAE and SDVAE use SMILES, a domain specific string based representation, and thus they may be constrained by its limited expressiveness.
+Among them, GrammarVAE and SDVAE achieve better performance by using grammar to favor valid molecules.
+GraphVAE generates molecular graphs, as our model, however, its performance is inferior to our method because it assumes a fixed number of nodes, it samples edges independently from a Bernoulli distribution, and is not permutation invariant.

-\xhdr{Smooth latent space of molecules} In this section, we first demonstrate (qualitatively) that the latent space of molecules inferred by our model is smooth.
-Given a molecule, along with its associated graph $\Gcal$, node features $\Fcal$ and edge weights $\Ycal$, we first sample its latent representation $\Zcal$ using our probabilistic encoder, \ie, $\Zcal \sim q_\phi (\Zcal|G,\Fcal,\Ycal)$.
+Next, we qualitatively demonstrate that the latent space of molecules inferred by our model is smooth.
+To that aim, given a molecule, along with its associated graph $\Gcal$, node features $\Fcal$ and edge weights $\Ycal$, we first sample its latent representation $\Zcal$ using our probabilistic encoder, \ie, $\Zcal \sim q_\phi (\Zcal|G,\Fcal,\Ycal)$.
 Then, given this latent representation, we generate various molecular graphs by sampling from our probabilistic decoder, \ie, $\Gcal_i\sim p_\theta (\Gcal|\Zcal)$.
-Figure~\ref{fig:posterior-zinc} summarizes the results for one molecule from ZINC dataset, which show that the sampled molecules are topologically similar to the given molecule.
-Next, we show that our encoder, once trained, creates a latent space representation of molecules with powerful semantics.
+Figure~\ref{fig:posterior-zinc} summarizes the results for one molecule from ZINC dataset, which shows that the sampled molecules are topologically similar to the given molecule.
+Finally, we also show that our encoder, once trained, creates a latent space representation of molecules with powerful semantics.
 In particular, since each node in a molecule has a latent representation, we can make fine-grained changes to the structure of a molecule by perturbing the latent representation of single nodes.
-To this aim, we proceed as follows. \\ First, we select one molecule with $n$ nodes from the ZINC dataset.
+To this aim, we proceed as follows.

+First, we select one molecule with $n$ nodes from the ZINC dataset.
 Given its corresponding graph, node features and edge weights, $\Gcal$, $\Fcal$ and $\Ycal$, we sample its latent representation $\Zcal_0$.
 Then, we sample new molecular graphs $\Gcal$ from the pro\-ba\-bi\-lis\-tic decoder $\Gcal \sim p_{\theta}(\Gcal | \Zcal)$, where $\Zcal = \{ \zb_i + a_i \zb_i | \, \zb_i \in \Zcal_0, a_i \geq 0\}$ and $a_i$ are given parameters.
 Figure~\ref{fig:interp-real-qm9} provides several examples across both datasets, which show that the latent space representation is smooth and, as the distance from the initial molecule increases in the latent space, the resulting molecule differs more from the original.